MikeOG444/hockey-analyzer/README.md

 ## 🆘 Support

 For issues and questions:
-1. Check debug images in `debug_*_images/` directories
+1. Check the documentation in `docs/` directory
-2. Run individual test scripts to isolate problems
+2. Run with `--debug` flag to see detailed processing information
-3. Review console output for error messages
+3. Check existing GitHub issues
-4. Open GitHub issue with debug images and error logs
+4. Create a new issue with detailed information

 ---